pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 3. **Continuous Integration and Delivery**: CI/CD is mandatory knowledge, and it must be understood in detail to predict data preparation code, AI/ML code, CI/CD code, and infrastructure-related code.

-4. **Custom containers**: You are expected to understand Docker and/or Kubernetes concepts and best practices.
+4. **Custom containers**: As a DevOps professional, you are expected to understand Docker and/or Kubernetes concepts and best practices.

-5. **Pipeline Orchestration**:
+5. **Orchestration**: This is the holy grail of Ops and your key to unlocking AI.

+{{< youtube "UfQeX-8HRmI?rel=0" >}}

 ## How to Overcome AI for DevOps Challenges